Fractural/FracturalVNEDocs/README.md

 Documentation for the [Fractural Visual Novel Engine]("https://github.com/Fractural/FracturalVisualNovelEngine").

-Built with Sphinx and Read the Docs.
+Built with [Sphinx](https://www.sphinx-doc.org/en/master/), [Read the Docs](https://readthedocs.org/) and a customized version of the [Godot Docs' sphinx theme.](https://github.com/godotengine/godot-docs).

 Available on: